lanjoni/loginPHP/README.md

 This repository contains a responsive login form (using BootStrap) capable of verifying credentials for username and password, commonly used in places where it is necessary to access services.

 Here we have the files fully configured and with several comments, so I think I can help you in whatever you need!
+If you have any questions, feel free to contact me on any of my social networks, or even by email if you prefer.

 Thank you very much! 😉